doubtfire-lms/doubtfire.io/source/articles/guides/2019-04-20-how-to-write-a-doubtfire-guide.html.md

+---

-# Writing a Guide for Doubtfire
+title: Writing a guide for Doubtfire
+date: 2019-04-20 04:44 UTC
+tags: contributing

+---

 This tutorial will cover the details of how to write guide for the Doubtfire website.

 You will need:

   1. a [GitHub](http://github.com) account,
-  2. a Ruby development environment (v2.3.1) to build the website,
+  2. a Ruby development environment to build the website,
   3. an awesome idea for a guide!

 ## Getting Ready